TrollSkull/TNTReporter/README.md

 # TNT Reporter 🧨!
 Lightweight plugin that detects and notify if the player has `broken/placed/collected` TNT blocks.

+Also this plugin can block active TNT blocks and prevent the explosion, check [Features](#-features) for more info!

 ### 🧾 Table of content
 - [Features](#-features)
 - [Screenshots](#-screenshots)